Glossary

 • Packaging Act (VerpackG) of July 5, 2017 (BGBl.
 I p.
 2234), last amended by Article 2 of the Act of September 22, 2021 (BGBl.
 I p.
 4363)

-We convey competence, put packaging in focus and find answers to your questions - authentically, honestly, competently and without digressing.
-So that we can answer your questions, examine your products and expand your knowledge of packaging, send us your e-mail address and we will get back to you.
+We provide expertise, focus on packaging and find answers to your questions - authentically, honestly, competently and without digressing.
+So that we can answer your questions, test your products and expand your knowledge of packaging, send us your e-mail address and we will get back to you.

 Klingel mit BFSV Kontakt aufnehmen